jm1021/sabre_springs_ward/_posts/2024-05-05-building_lockup.md

 ---

 ## Duties
-The cleaning requirements are in the cleaning closet located at the rear of the building.
 - Responsibility is individual, but you may feel more comfortable if you can find someone to go with you to the building (ie wife, child, neighbor)
 - The standard lockup time is 9 pm.
 - Shift is Thu-Mon eventing.
 Tue and Wed will be handled by Wards activity leaders.